odebroqueville/contextSearch/README.md

 ## How to add an AI prompt to your custom list of search engines

 For trouble-free use, **it is recommended that you log in** prior to using an AI provider.
-This is required when using Claude, Google AI Studio, Poe and You.
-At the bottom of the Options page, select the tab to 'Add a new AI prompt'.
+This is required when using Claude, Google AI Studio and Poe.
+On the Options page, first select the Search engines tab, then click on a green plus button.
+Then, select the tab to 'Add a new AI prompt'.
 Chose the AI provider you'd like to use, add a name for your prompt and enter your prompt by inserting %s where you'd like your text selection to appear (e.g. 'Comprehensively explain the following for a 10 year old: %s').

 In most cases, after selecting text on a web page and selecting your prompt in the context menu, a new tab will open with the relevant AI engine.
 When possible, the prompt will be pasted in the search box and automatically submitted to the AI engine, except for Poe so that users can choose their preferred large language model.
 The search results should then appear.

 N.B.: If the prompt is missing from the text area, you can paste the contents of the clipboard to which your prompt will have been copied.
 For this to work, you have to enable the Clipboard permission in the extension's preferences.
-Alternatively, it is possible to use Chatgpt's AI engines (GPT-4o) on Poe.
+Alternatively, it is possible to use Chatgpt's AI engines on Poe.

 ## How to add a separator (horizontal line) in the context menu